Paint Creek Summer Flow and Thermal Regime Study

-Clinton Valley Trout Unlimited Board Member Adam Avery , Ph.D. has been working on a scientific study involving Paint Creek since 2009.
-His study is currently funded by CVTU and, upon completion, will give us a great understanding of the flow and temperature data from the best trout fishery in our watershed.
-Along the way Adam has received volunteer help from two other Chapter members, Mark Johnston and Mark Tracey, and from Jeremy Giest from the Clinton River Watershed Council.
+Former Clinton Valley Board Member Adam Avery, Ph.D, complete a scientific study involving Paint Creek in 2011.
+His study was funded by CVTU and gave us a great understanding of the flow and temperature data from the best trout fishery in our watershed.
+Along the way Adam received volunteer help from two chapter members (Mark Johnston and Mark Tracey) and from former CRWC employee Jeremy Giest.

 To help us understand more about this Flow and Thermal Regime Study Adam has provided us with the following information…